Level 2 Development

 Washington Post Capitol Business Blog

-By: Jonathan O'Connell
+by Jonathan O'Connell

 Shortly after Andy Shallal opened Busboys and Poets on 14th Street NW in 2005, he said he began receiving a stream of e-mails and phone calls from residents of the Takoma neighborhood of D.C. and its Maryland neighbor, Takoma Park, a neighborhood long known for its counter-culturism.